Roger Kaiser: Playing career

-Collegiate Baseball
+College baseball

 Kaiser was a two-sport star at Georgia Tech; a 3-year letterman, he was an All-Southeastern Conference outfielder in 1959; winning the Triple Crown for Georgia Tech and leading them to their first NCAA baseball Tournament.
 He was the team captain in 1961.

 Coaching career

 Following the conclusion of his playing days, Kaiser spent one season as the Freshman coach at Georgia Tech before moving on to Decatur (GA) High, he began coaching at West Georgia College in 1970.
 His UWG Braves won the 1974 NAIA National Championship.
 Following 20 years at West Georgia, Kaiser was recruited to start an athletics program at Life University in Atlanta.
 Kaiser's teams won national championships in 1997, 1999, and 2000 and were National Finalists in 1994.
 Kaiser won two NAIA national coach of the year awards (1997, 2000).